Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Notation and Framework

-We further allow that the RCT has a smaller support of the covariate values.
+We further allow that the RCT has a smaller support for the covariate values.
 Define $e(x) = \Pr( S_k=1 \mid X_k=x)$ for the selection probability into the RCT for a unit with characteristic $x$.
-We require $1-e(x)>0$ for all $x$ so that each covariate value $x$ in the whole support has a positive probability of being represented in the OS.
+We make the following assumption. \begin{assumption} $0\leq e(x)<1$ for all $x$. \end{assumption} Thus, each covariate value $x$ in the whole support has a positive probability of being represented in the OS.
 On the other hand, $e(x)$ may be 0 for some covariate values $x$, leading to no opportunity of units with that $x$ in the RCT, perhaps because the RCT's eligibility criteria do not allow it.
-In particular, the covariate space with $e(x)>0$ denotes the overlap region $\mathcal{X}$ between the RCT and the observational study.
-The overlap region is a subset of the support of the covariate for the OS.
-This is likely in practice and is often the reason for preferring a large observational study to report a generalizable result when there is concern about treatment effect differences in the overlap region from the whole support.
-For instance, the monkeys in our primate RCT have a parity of 2--5 offspring, an age of 6--8 years old, a weight of 5--10 kg, and have lactated in previous pregnancies.
+In particular, the covariate space with $e(x)>0$ denotes the common support $\mathcal{X}$ between the RCT and the OS.
+The {common support} is a subset of the support of the covariate for the OS.
+This is likely in practice and is often the reason for preferring a large OS to report a generalizable result when there is concern about treatment effect heterogeneity between the common support and the whole support.
+For instance, the monkeys in our primate RCT have a parity of 2-5 offspring, an age of 6-8 years old, a weight of 5-10 kg, and have lactated in previous pregnancies.
 Nevertheless, our main focus is the general population beyond the selection criteria in order to gain insights into human beings from the primate data.
+In rare cases where the RCT support does not fully overlap with the OS support, we will only utilize the RCT units whose covariates belong to the covariate support of the OS units, denoting the intersection of the covariate supports as $\mathcal{X}$.

 To keep track of the technical details across the two studies, we use the indexing $k$ for the general population unit, $l$ for the OS units, and $m$ for the RCT units.